 Asking yourself these three questions from the cat's point of view often makes a cat caretaker realize it is the human companion that is not ready to let go.

-Saying Your Goodbye
+Saying Goodbye to Your Cat

 Once you make the decision to set your companion free from its suffering, make the appointment with your veterinarian.
 Many veterinarians come to the home to perform the procedure, or you may choose to take your cat to the veterinarian's office.